Square-tiled tori: Asymptotics for sum-of-divisors sigma and Dedekind psi functions

-For the mean order of $\psi$, let $\q$ be the indicator function of square-free integers and denote We claim that $\psi' = \psi$.
-In fact, is easy to see that $\q$ is multiplicative and a computation analogue to the proof of Lemma~\ref{lemm:mult} shows that $\psi'$ is multiplicative.
-But multiplicative functions are completely defined from its values in prime powers and proving the claim.
-We also use the fact (see \cite[{\S}~17.8]{HW}) that
+where the sum is over \emph{all} divisors of $n$.
+We claim that $\Psi = \psi$.
+In fact, is easy to see that $\q$ is multiplicative and analogous computations to those in the proof of \Cref{l:mult} shows that $\Psi$ is multiplicative.
+But multiplicative functions are completely defined from its values in prime powers and